Prince Harry, Fearne Cotton and Lady Gaga are just a few of the celebrities who swear by the healing power of tapping.

 In Jameela's case, she watched a light on the wall move back and forth rather than tapping.
-According to Sanja Oakley, the psychotherapist who treated Prince Harry, it works like this: "By getting someone to move their eyes or tapping themselves, it pairs the recognition of the trauma with a powerful memory of being safe [ie in the therapy room]," she told the documentary.
+According to Sanja Oakley, the psychotherapist who treated Prince Harry, it works like this: "By getting someone to move their eyes or tapping themselves, it pairs the recognition of the trauma with a powerful memory of being safe [ie in the therapy room]," she said in a documentary he co-produced with Oprah.
 "So you can think about the traumatic event without the emotional distress."

 EMDR sounds simple enough, but should always be practised with a trained professional.
 Despite it being offered by the NHS, not everyone is convinced.
 "It's equivocal whether EMDR is based on empirical data or is indeed pseudoscience," psychiatrist and neuroscientist Dr Tara Swart told us."
 Although there are anecdotal cases of success, I am not a proponent of EMDR as a psychiatrist and neuroscientist."
 Just because a celebrity has shared their experience, doesn't mean it's right for everyone, she says.